stencila/website/dev-update-2017-01-13/post.md

 author: Nokome Bentley
 date: 13 January 2017
 abstract: |
-	A Node.js-like Javascript experience within documents, Markdown extensions for inputting and outputting document variables, and a little demo of how they can all be used.
+	On Node.js-like Javascript execution within documents, Markdown extensions for inputting and outputting document variables, and a little demo of how they can all be put together in a reactive document.
 ---

 # Blog posts are Stencila Documents